-Not very good provider of meat though so don’t consider this breed if you want a large quantity of meat out of your chickens.
+Not a very good provider of meat though so don’t consider this breed if you want a large quantity of meat out of your chickens.

-Very beautiful chicken breed, the Sussex are a good add to every flock.
+A very beautiful chicken breed, the Sussex is a good addition to every flock.

-Very persistent egg layers and famous for their intelligence and friendliness.
+Very persistent egg layers, also famous for their intelligence and friendliness.

 The Sussex chickens can also get greedy and scare other chickens from your flock so make sure that you put a bit more feed in your chicken feeder if you add a Sussex to a previously formed pecking order.

 The curiosity that characterizes this breed can also be bad for them because they tend to get stuck in tight places.
 Keeping your run and chicken coop properly closed may be a good idea if you want to have this chicken breed in your flock.

-An almost too good to be true the Orpington chickens are a dual purpose breed than can get you quality eggs and meat.
+Orpington chickens are a dual-purpose breed that can get you quality eggs and meat.

 Large and proud, what many chicken keepers have said is that the Orpingtons didn’t fit in their flock because they are too big and can unintentionally cause some trouble in the flock.

 The Buff Orpington chickens are a heritage breed and chicken breeders rarely mix them.
-Even though they are maybe one of the perfect dual-purpose breed, this does not mean that you don’t need to keep proper care of them as much as any other breed of chicken.
+Even though they are maybe one of the perfect dual-purpose breeds, this does not mean that you don’t need to keep proper care of them as much as any other breed of chicken.

 Colorful breed of chickens, their feathers come in many different patterns.

 They are also very dependable if you want fresh eggs daily.
-A must-have for every flock the Wyandotte are the favorite breed to a large number of chicken keepers.
+A must-have for every flock the Wyandotte is the favorite breed to a large number of chicken keepers.